-11. In the selection of a proposed recipient of any organ removed pursuant to section 4 - but who has withdrawn such objection under section 10(1) has the same priority as a person who has not registered any such objection, over a person whose objection in respect of that organ is still registered with the Director-General, at the expiry of 2 years from the date of receipt of the withdrawal by the Director-General provided the person has not registered again any such objection since that date.
+- 11. In the selection of a proposed recipient of any organ removed pursuant to section 4 - (a) a person who has not registered any objection with the Director under section 8(1) in respect of that organ has priority over a person who has registered such objection; and - (b) a person who has registered the person's objection with the Director under section 8(1) in respect of that organ but who has withdrawn such objection under section 10(1) has the same priority as a person who has not registered any such objection, over a person whose objection in respect of that organ is still registered with the Director, at the expiry of 2 years from the date of receipt of the withdrawal by the Director provided the person has not registered again any such objection since that date.